30 Seconds for Hope:

 1. Treating people with respect does not depend on them earning it.
 Really?
 Yes—because respect is separate from trust.
 Trust has to be earned, but we can respect the personhood of everyone, regardless of past record.
 Though I couldn’t entrust my deepest feelings to my mother (because of her past abuses of my confidences), and I also couldn’t honor her inappropriate actions, yet I could honor her as a woman created by God and placed into my life by him.
 Her sporadic behavior did not diminish her created value.
 Also, I could honor her role of being my mother even when I couldn’t honor how she carried out that role.
 I could respect her simply because God had put her into my life, imperfect as she was.
 (Aren’t we all?)

-The people who have hurt you are various combinations of “good and bad,” but don’t forget to look for the good.
+The people who have hurt you are various combinations of “good” and “bad,” but don’t forget to look for the good.

 2. I’m not responsible for the other person’s happiness.
 “Wait,” you object.
 “Didn’t you just say that you wanted to make your mother happy?”
 Yes, I did say that, but I learned a bigger perspective.
 Just because I treat people nicely and give time and attention to them doesn’t mean that I can make them happy.
 They are responsible for how they interpret my efforts.
 Sometimes my mother misunderstood my attempts.
 Even if I could have been the perfect daughter (which no one can), I could never fix her life.
 Or anyone’s life.
 That was not my responsibility.
-I was merely responsible before the Lord to act nicely and be kind.
-Understanding the limits of my responsibilities helped me learn to set boundaries, and it helped diminish my own “people pleaser” tendencies.
+I was merely responsible to act nicely and be kind.
+Understanding the limits of my responsibilities helped me learn to set boundaries, and it helped diminish my own people-pleasing tendencies.

 In the process, I realized the next helpful insight.